duggelz/duggelzWorseStart/duggelzWorseStart/duggelzWorseStart.txt

 Instructions:

  Install this mod with the mod manager of your choice.
- Start a new savegame on Custom difficulty with Tutorial set to Disabled.
+ Start a new savegame.
- [Optional] Start with Tutorial set to Enabled (the default) to make things much harder.
+ [Optional] Start on Custom difficulty with Tutorial set to Enabled to make things much harder.
  Restart a few times until you get a planet you want to play on.
  Start walking...